Tables and Tents

 Choose the Right Time of Year (and Time of Day)

 • July & August: Heat is a major factor.
-The hottest part of the day is usually around 4:00 PM.
+The hottest part of the day is usually around 4:00 PM. (a local park at high noon isn’t the best idea)

 Ideal schedule: 5:00 PM start, 8:00 PM end.